Best Things to Do in Suzhou: 3-Day Itinerary For First-Timers (2025)

 Walking is the best way to get around the old town, especially if you’re only there for a couple of days and want to see as much as possible.

-That said, if you’re short on time or some spots feel a bit too far on foot, Suzhou’s got a handy subway system with six lines (1 through 6) that can help you get around faster.
-Taxis are widely available to reach further away locations.
+That said, if you’re short on time or some spots feel a bit too far on foot, Suzhou has a subway with 6 lines (1-6) that can help you get around faster.
+Taxis are available to reach further away locations.

 6. Where to Stay in Suzhou?